 Second, as I mentioned at the outset of this post, this case is really a textbook on a number of issues, especially those related to long-term disability and frustration.
-While this blog has a number of posts on the bases mentioned by Justice Gorman, Her Honour’s articulation of the takeaway from each of those cases is spot-on.
+While this blog has a number of posts on the cases mentioned by Justice Gorman, Her Honour’s articulation of the takeaway from each of those cases is spot-on.

 This is simply a good decision.

 The takeaway for employees with labour pains is that if an employer refuses to take you back after an extended medical leave or maternity leave speak with a lawyer.
 Frustration of contract is a complicated legal issue and can arise in cases of extended absence.
 That said, in most cases a frustration of contract will not have happened and the termination of your employment may well be wrongful.